DevExpress/devextreme-documentation/concepts/60 Themes and Styles/05 Predefined Themes/60 Switch Between Themes at Runtime/2 Without Page Reload.md

 1. Use the [DevExpress.ui.themes.current(themeName)](/api-reference/50%20Common/utils/ui/themes/current(themeName).md '/Documentation/ApiReference/Common/utils/ui/themes/#currentthemeName') method to switch to another theme.

-The method accepts the `data-theme` attribute's value.
-For example, if you want to switch to `dx.generic.dark`, use the `generic.dark` (without the 'dx' prefix) as an argument in the method.
+The method accepts the `data-theme` attribute value.
+For example, if you want to switch to `dx.generic.dark`, pass `generic.dark` (without the 'dx' prefix) as an argument in the method.
 For a custom theme, specify the theme you used as a base.

 If you use SVG components, you should also call the [refreshTheme()](/api-reference/50%20Common/utils/viz/refreshTheme().md '/Documentation/ApiReference/Common/Utils/viz/#refreshTheme') method to update their theme.
 The following example shows how to apply the Generic Contrast theme: